Jarabi/fundamental-coding-interview-prep/02-simple-looping-with-python/README.md

 This course will allow you to apply your Python knowledge to solve practical tasks, developing your skill in real-world applications of simple loops.

+Please read the requirements for each lesson [here](REQUIREMENTS.md).

 ## Lessons

 1. Manipulating Arrays to Find Opposite Element Pairs